- insert the MicroSD card

 $ systemctl enable ssh $ rebootYou should be able to use

-for remote login from this point on.
-Alternatively, you can use the menu-guided raspi-config
+ssh for remote login from this point on.
+Alternatively, you can use the menu-guided raspi-config command to enable the SSH service.

 $ raspi-config

-.
+ssh.
 Eventually the monitor, the keyboard, and the mouse will no longer be needed.
 In other words, the minimum requirement for the Raspberry to run consists of only four items:

 - the circuit board